ilya-khadykin/notes-outdated/java/java-code-review.md

-This page was created in order to further investigated some of java code snippets I've come across and analyze it and fill gaps in my knowledge of java syntax.
+This page was created in order to further investigate some of java code snippets I've come across, analyze them and fill gaps in my knowledge of java syntax.

 ## Declarations